wilwang/wshost/README.md

 new wshost(echoService).listen(3000);
 ```

-## Features
+## StatsD Middleware

+* The host and port for your StatsD server will be pulled from the following environment variables:
+  - STATSD_HOST (default = localhost)
+  - STATSD_PORT (default = 8125)
-* Includes connect middleware to publish the following stats with each request:
+* Includes connect middleware to publish the following stats about each request to your StatsD server:
 	- response time
 	- call count increment